ZhangBaoshan668/OmicsNCyc-pipeline/README.md

     -e, --evalue EVALUE   E-value threshold for DIAMOND blastx.
 Default is 1e-5 -v, --version         display version and author information and exit

+    **Note: The parameters -i, -l, -g, -m and -o are essential for the execution of the main script.
+The parameters -t, -d, -q, -c and -e are set as default values in the script, and their settings can also be adjusted according to specific needs.**